stakahama/aprl-emacs/README.md

 Python-mode
 ---

 I use `python-mode.el` (not `python.el`, also known as "Loveshack Python" that comes with emacs).
-You can get the latest `python-mode.el` here: https://launchpad.net/python-mode.
-Move the untar'ed directory to `~/.emacs.d/site-lisp/`.
+You can get the latest `python-mode.el` here: [https://launchpad.net/python-mode](https://launchpad.net/python-mode).
+Move the tar'ed directory to `~/.emacs.d/site-lisp/`.
 For instance, mine is `~/.emacs.d/site-lisp/python-mode.el-6.1.2/`.
 Alternatively, install from bzr:

 ```sh
 $ cd ~/.emacs.d/site-lisp/